 - Are they recommending an annuity?
 Annuities, like cash value life insurance, are notoriously high-fee and inflexible.
 AVOID!

 - Do the mutual funds they recommend take any ‘front loads’ (upfront fees)?
 If so, RUN!

 - Are they recommending any mutual funds with expense ratios > 0.5%?
 Don’t pay a guy in a suit to underperform the market.
 Get the market return using a low-fee index fund and leave those other

 suckersinvestors in the dust.

-- Are they offering to ‘manage’ your money by buying and selling individual stocks?
+- Are they offering to ‘manage’ your money– taking 1+% per year of all your wealth each year– by buying and selling individual stocks or mutual funds?
 Very few people can beat the market, and no one that can is going to spend much time tracking you down, because they’ll be too busy making money hand-over-fist to let you in on their secrets.

 - Are they selling any product that sounds sexy or complicated like REITs, private equity, oil and gas partnerships, some hot new industry/sector of the market, stock or IPO that you should get in on?
 You don’t need any of that complicating garbage.
 It’ll only hurt you on average with fees, taxes, and illiquidity.

 - Are they selling timeshares, or real estate as an ‘investment’?
 Real estate, and timeshares specifically, have super high fees and liquidity problems.
 Let your personal residence be the extent of your real estate ‘portfolio’, and leave the rest of the real estate game to the pros.
 Real estate brokers get paid to sell you real estate, so ignore them when they tell you how wonderful it is (“it’s ALWAYS a good time to buy!”), and read my skepticism instead.